alesbou/CalvinNetworkData_Description/00_README_Instructions.md

 ### Description
 This section will include the description of the element and each one of its parts.
 The description will not include a descritpion of the subelements described in other file, just a referral.

+### Link to geojson file
+Include a link to geojson file

 ### Control of changes
 Each line will include an update, with date and person who did the update from newer to older.